-Over the past year my beautiful wife has surprised me on a few occasions with awesome dress shirts.
-Problem is, even though she bought the large size, they didn’t fit.
-This alone if motivation to take action.
-But if I’m really being transparent with you (which is the goal of sharing my fitness journey), the most embarrassing aspect of the extra weight is the beginning stages of man tits.
+More than the health benefits, emotionally there are some things that don’t feel right.
+For starters, over the past year my beautiful wife has surprised me on a few occasions with awesome dress shirts.
+Problem is, even though she bought the large size, they don’t fit.
+This alone is motivation to take action.
+But if I’m really being transparent with you (which is the goal of sharing this fitness journey), the most embarrassing aspect of the extra weight is a set of man boobs.
+Man boobs!

 Suffice it to say, this is my wake up call.

 Because I want to live to at least 85 years old and still have youthful mobility (and be present for my wife and family), I figured NOW was a good enough time to change the way I eat, live and sleep.
 My goal in sharing this very personal journey is to help keep me motivated, while at the same time provide you with inspiration for your own life.
 Perhaps together we can both achieve some measure of fitness success.

 From Failure To Success In Fitness

 My fitness goal is to drop 45lbs of fat.
 That will put me square at 170 LBS, adjusting my body mass index to 24.4, which is right around the normal range.
 I’ll then fit into my shirts and feel better about myself.
 Instead of getting overly complex, I’m going to achieve these heath and productivity goals by replacing bad habits with good habits.

 - Alcohol Intake: I won’t get into it here.
 But I’ve spent too much of my life enjoying too much alcohol.
 And while my version of “rock bottom” involved embarrassing myself in a chance meeting with Rob Pattinson (which I’ll share some other time)… If I am going to change, I have to get real.
 Alcohol has mad me fat.
 So I need to take a break.